Whistle and I'll Come to You (2010 film): Production

 Various scenes were filmed at Kingsgate Bay and Botany Bay both in the Isle of Thanet, Kent, England.
 The music for this adaptation was composed by Tristin Norwell and Nick Green.

 Reception

-As it was shown on Christmas Eve, there were few reviews.
 Sam Wollaston, writing in The Guardian was mixed in his review, criticising some of the changes ("His terrifying short story has been much tampered with.
 The whistle ... is missing mysteriously ...
 Even the shoreline is wrong; it should be the east coast: dunes, windswept.
 This looks like Dorset.").
 He praised John Hurt's performance, calling it "a masterclass in how to captivate" and noting that despite the changes "what survives ... is the spirit of the story – a man, alone by the sea, haunted, pursued by something.
 It is terrifying".

 Home video

 "Whistle and I'll Come to You" was first released on DVD in Australia in 2011 by Shock Entertainment as part of the box set The Complete Ghost Stories of M. R. James.

 In 2012, to mark the 150th anniversary of James' birth, "Whistle and I'll Come to You" was released on DVD by the BFI alongside the 1968 adaptation in the same release, and the entire run of A Ghost Story for Christmas from 1971-2010 was released in a DVD box set, which was updated the following year to include additional material.
 All three releases featured an essay on Whistle and I'll Come to You by TV historian Jon Dear.

 In 2022 it was remastered in 2k resolution by the BFI and released on Blu-ray alongside "Whistle and I'll Come to You" (1968), "The Stalls of Barchester" (1971), "A Warning to the Curious" (1972), and "Lost Hearts" (1973) as Ghost Stories for Christmas - Volume 1.
 This included Jon Dear's essay.